bluehalo/leaflet-filter/README.md

 ```

 ### Interaction
 Users can interact directly with the controls to create and manipulate the state of the filters.
 The creation/modification/deletion of filters is propagated using events.
 Filters can also be created and cleared programmatically.

-#### setFilter(shape)
+#### setFilter(shape, options?)
+Set the filter to the provided state.

 ```js
 // Circle shape